April 15, 2026

 How many sessions will I need?

-Most protocols run 12-24 sessions over 4-12 weeks.
-The exact number depends on severity, chronicity, and how quickly your body responds.
+The average decompression patient at Limitless comes in for 16 to 30 sessions over a 2 to 4 month period.
+Each session lasts 15 minutes.
+The exact count depends on severity, chronicity, and how quickly your body responds.
 Your chiropractor reassesses throughout and adjusts the plan based on your progress.

 Is spinal decompression painful?